 - Leave of Absence

-Students in good academic standing who must interrupt their enrollment may, with a strong justification, request a leave of absence from graduate study for up to two semesters within a given graduate degree program.
+Students who must interrupt their enrollment may, with a strong justification, request a leave of absence from graduate study for up to two semesters within a given graduate degree program.
 Students should initiate the request with their advisor and have it approved by their DGP before its submission to the Graduate School.
 The time spent on an approved leave of absence will be included in a degree’s time limit; i.e., the degree “clock” does not stop, nor is it reset.

 - Withdrawal prior to Census.
 An approved Leave of Absence is required of any graduate student who withdraws prior to Census.

 - Withdrawing after Census.
 Withdrawal following Census constitutes continuous enrollment; therefore, a Leave of Absence is not required.

 All students who take their final oral examination or submit their thesis/dissertation to the Graduate School during the Summer must be registered for at least one of the two summer sessions.